S4ntila/WireTransfer/README.md

 - View user data
 - Clear system files

-### 🆕 What's New in Version 1.3.0
+### 🆕 What's New in Version 1.3.1
-- Fixed review deletion issue when rejected by administrator
+- Improved text phrasing in reviews section
-- Improved checking of existing user requests
+- Fixed UI inconsistencies in review viewing
-- Optimized operation order in `/start` command handling
+- Maintained all functionality from version 1.3.0
-- Enhanced data clearing in file system
+- Updated documentation about known issues

 See [RELEASE_NOTES.md](RELEASE_NOTES.md) for details